-- 1. To advise the Board on the appointment, re-appointment and development of governors and to consider all aspects of good governance in relation to this including: - 1.1 recommending candidates for re/approval by the Board in accordance with the current Instrument and Articles of Government and Standing Orders and after following the approved procedure for the re/appointment of Governors. - 1.2 Monitoring and evaluating the success of individual member appointments and advising the Board on the suitability of members for re-appointment, acknowledging the value of refreshing its membership. - 1.3 Determining or advising on such matters relating to membership and good governance as the Board may delegate to the Committee. - 1.4 Monitoring the diversity profile of Board members and, having due regard for the benefits of diversity in membership, making recommendations regarding appointments to remedy any under-representation when appropriate.
-The Committee shall have regard to the College's obligations under all aspects of discrimination legislation. - 2.
+- 1. To advise the Board on the appointment, re-appointment and development of governors and to consider all aspects of good governance in relation to this including: - 1.1 recommending candidates for re/approval by the Board in accordance with the current Instrument and Articles of Government and Standing Orders and after following the approved procedure for the re/appointment of Governors. - 1.2 Monitoring and evaluating the success of individual member appointments and advising the Board on the suitability of members for re-appointment, acknowledging the value of refreshing its membership. - 1.3 Determining or advising on such matters relating to membership and good governance as the Board may delegate to the Committee. - 1.4 Monitoring the diversity profile of Board members, and, having due regard for the benefits of diversity in membership, making recommendations regarding appointments to remedy any under-representation when appropriate.
+The Committee shall have regard to the College's obligations under all aspects of discrimination legislation. - 1.5 ensuring that the Board follows best practice to support the inclusion of all governors to fully participate in the meetings of which they are members - 2.
 To advise the Board on the balance of skills, experience, and knowledge appropriate to its strategic objectives, carrying out a regular skills audit to identify any gaps in the profile adopted by the Board and developing strategies to address any deficiencies. - 3.
 To engage in succession planning for the office of Chair and other offices held by governors including Vice Chair and Chairs of the Committees and Working Groups and to make recommendations to the Board for appointments. - 4.
-To review the programme for the governors' training and development including recommending approval of policies and procedures for the induction and continuing professional development of Board members. - 5.
+To review the programme for the governors' training and development including recommending approval of policies and procedures for the induction and continuing professional development of Board members and Co-opted members. - 5.
 To review the Standing Orders of the Board, its governance structure and the terms of reference for any committee or working group and make recommendations to the Board on any aspects of its corporate governance. - 6.
-To address any other issues relating to good governance and to make recommendations for the approval of any other governance-related policies and procedures. - 7.
-To plan and oversee the annual review of governance and/or any external review of governance commissioned by the Board and to monitor the implementation of any recommendations arising out of such reviews. - 8.
-To undertaking any special/specific projects which the Board may delegate to the Committee
+To address any other issues relating to good governance and to make recommendations for the approval of any other governance-related policies and procedures.